Al Bunge: Early life

-Born in Delanco, New Jersey, Bunge played football, basketball and baseball at Palmyra High School.
+Born in Delanco Township, New Jersey, Bunge played football, basketball and baseball at Palmyra High School.
 He was high school teammates with future Wake Forest Hall of Fame inductee Dave Wiedeman.
 It was assumed that Wiedeman was going to attend Maryland with Bunge, before eventually enrolling at Atlantic Coast Conference rival Wake Forest University.

 College career

-A fantastic athlete, Bunge had ties to all three major sports at Maryland.
+Bunge had ties to all three major sports at Maryland.
 Bunge played basketball for Coach Bud Millikan at Maryland.
 He was also recruited to play football for Jim Tatum at Maryland, but did not play football.

-Bunge was initially a 2-sport athlete at Maryland, as he pitched on the 1958 Maryland baseball team, along with his basketball role.
+Bunge was initially a two-sport athlete at Maryland, as he pitched on the 1958 Maryland baseball team, along with his basketball role.

 In basketball, Bunge averaged a double-double of 12.4 points and 10.6 rebounds over his 75-game Maryland basketball career.
-His 10.6 rebound career average is the fourth highest in Maryland history and his 12.6 rebound average in 1959–1960 ranks third in Maryland history.
+His 10.6 rebound career average is the fourth-highest in Maryland history and his 12.6 rebound average in 1959–1960 ranks third in Maryland history.

 Bunge averaged 10.1 points and 9.1 rebounds as a sophomore in 1957–1958 as Maryland was 22–7, winning their first ACC tournament championship and qualifying for the NCAA tournament for the first time in school history.

-In the 1958 ACC tournament on March 6–8, 1958, Maryland first defeated Virginia 70–66, then defeated #6 ranked Duke 71–65 in overtime.
+In the 1958 ACC tournament on March 6–8, 1958, Maryland first defeated Virginia 70–66, then defeated sixth-ranked Duke 71–65 in overtime.
 In the Final, Maryland defeated defending National Champion, #13 ranked North Carolina 86–74 to capture the ACC Tournament.
 Of the ACC Tournament championship, Bunge later said, “It was a big deal.
-‘Whoa, Tobacco Road, maybe it’s not what it used to be."
+‘Whoa, Tobacco Road, maybe it's not what it used to be."

 In the 1958 NCAA University Division basketball tournament, Maryland Won their First round (86–63) against Boston College, then lost in the East Regional semifinal (71–67) versus the Temple Owls.
 They then won the East Regional Third Place game (59–55) versus the Manhattan Jaspers to close out the season.
-(Any 3rd-place games are no longer played in NCAA tournaments).
+(Third-place games are no longer played in NCAA tournaments).